mozilla/extension-workshop/src/content/documentation/publish/distribute-manifest-versions.md

    :::
 2. For API uploads, specify `channel=unlisted` for the self-distribution channel.

-See [Self distribution](/documentation/publish/submitting-an-add-on/#self-distribution) for more details on the process.
+See [Self-distribution](/documentation/publish/submitting-an-add-on/#self-distribution) for more details on the process.

 {% endcapture %}
 {% include modules/one-column.liquid,